Dr Melanie Rees-Roberts

 Opioids are very strong painkillers that are often given to treat severe short-term pain, such as after having surgery.
 These drugs are very good at short-term pain relief.
 However, used longer than the recommended 2–4 weeks, they can cause more pain, become addictive and/or lead to death.

-This research aims to look at the prescribing trends of opioids and the scale of long-term use following surgery within East Kent and carry out a feasibility study to see:
+This research project will look at the prescribing trends of opioids and if this is linked significantly to long-term use following surgery within East Kent.
+The project has two components:

-The project will work together with key stakeholders, such as patients, clinical pharmacists and healthcare professionals to support the running of the project, such as for recruitment, data collection and sharing findings but also help us better understand how the intervention might work over the longer term.
+The project is working closely with key stakeholders, such as patients, clinical pharmacists and senior healthcare professionals to support the running of the project, such as for recruitment, data collection and sharing findings but also help us better understand how the intervention might work over the longer term.

 To reach a wider audience the results will be written for NHS websites/newsletters, community magazines, and academic journals.